 - Special Education: Interventionist and Comprehensive

 Eligible students must be admitted to the College of Education, Health and Human Sciences.
-All Future Teacher LLC students are required to enroll in the Education 100s course their first semester.
-In addition, you will participate in community activities and experiential Learning experiences throughout the year.
+All Future Teachers LLC students are required to enroll in the Education 100s course their first semester.
+In addition, you will participate in community activities and experiential learning experiences throughout the year.

-This LLC, sponsored by the CEHHS, now also includes a supportive and engaging environment for students who are headed toward careers and graduate study in allied health professions, health-related fitness, and various other fields that have kinesiological foundations (sports psychology, biomechanics, exercise physiology, etc.).
+The Kinesiology LLC: sponsored by CEHHS, now also includes a supportive and engaging environment for students who are headed toward careers and graduate study in allied health professions, health-related fitness, and various other fields that have kinesiological foundations (sports psychology, biomechanics, exercise physiology, etc.).
 LLC participants will have the opportunity to take courses together and engage in professional, personal, and leadership development opportunities to supplement their in-class experiences.